Family and friends recall dedication of World Central Kitchen aid workers killed in Gaza

 SAIF ISSAM ABU TAHA

-Taha, 27, was identified by relatives and hospital workers as the Palestinian aid worker killed.

-His brother Ahmed Abu Taha confirmed he’d worked for World Central Kitchen as a driver since the beginning of the year.
+Saif Issam Abu Taha, 27, had worked for World Central Kitchen as a driver and translator since the beginning of the year, relatives said.

+His brothers described him as a dedicated young man eager to help fellow Palestinians.

+He'd also been a successful businessman who conducted trade with Ukraine, Egypt, China and others, brother Abdul Razzaq Abu Taha said.
+His work made him known on the Israeli side, his brother added, which helped in coordination and approval to assist the World Central Kitchen team in unloading the ship.

 LALZAWMI “ZOMI” FRANKCOM